FROM BOGOTA TO PHOENIX

 In January, after being unemployed for months, Angelica found a job with a fantastic family as a nanny.
 Angelica always wanted to work with children as a teacher, but unfortunately the income offered was too low to be the support of her family back in Colombia and for herself here in the States.
 She has been in the children's world for about 10 years on and off.
 This opportunity was key so she could fund her own business.
 Around this time of the year, the applications for Fuerza Local are open for small and local businesses to be part of their business incubator program and ArepaBabe was selected (last minute since other business dropped out).

 For six months, this program helps entrepreneurs to grow their business.

 After several months of hard work, savings, and donations, ArepaBabe was finally official and graduated from a Local First organization.

-Also, she is well known in the Phoenix area as a community organizer and 'uses her platform to advocate for other local small businesses'.
+Also, she is well known in the Phoenix area as a community organizer for the Colombian community and other causes (mainly immigration) and 'uses her platform to advocate for other local small businesses'.

 PURA SABROSURA IN PHOENIX, ARIZONA BROUGHT TO YOU BY ANGELICA URREGO